gnosisguild/zodiac-modifier-roles/packages/sdk/README.md

 }
 ```

+Functions:

+- support for condition authoring
+- joining permissions addressing the same function

-### <a name="typed-allow-kits"></a>Layer 3: Typed allow kits
+### <a name="typed-allow-kits"></a>Layer 3: Kits

-On the highest layer of abstraction, users can generate _allow kits_ for contracts they want to permission.
+On the highest layer of abstraction, users can generate _kits_ for contracts they want to define permission for.
-An allow kit is a typed sdk tailored to a specific set of contracts that allows defining permissions on these in a convenient syntax and fully supported by the type system.
+A kit is a typed sdk tailored to a specific set of contracts that allows defining permissions on these in a convenient syntax and fully supported by the type system.

 Users just provide the addresses of contracts.
 Powered by [eth-sdk](https://github.com/dethcrypto/eth-sdk) and [TypeChain](https://github.com/dethcrypto/TypeChain), ABIs will be automatically downloaded from Etherscan to generate type-safe functions for granting permissions.